LEP and Laser Lights

 LEP stands for Laser Excited Phosphor.
 The light has a blue laser that emits through a focused lens and hits a phosphor-coated metal substrate which is then reflected back and converts the beam into a broad-spectrum light.
 This series of lasers, lenses, and reflectors produces an incredibly tight spot and far throwing beam.
-LEP lights, also known as White Laser flashlights, have several calling card features including astonishingly far-throwing beams for either tactical or search and rescue purposes.
-LEPs have varying lumen outputs and come in several different classifications for recreational use.
+LEP lights, also known as White Laser flashlights or LEP flashlights, have several calling card features including astonishingly far-throwing beams for either tactical or search and rescue purposes.
+LEP flashlights have varying lumen outputs and come in several different classifications for recreational use.

 To learn more about LEPs, check out our LEP Flashlight Guide!